Math Calculators

 x=5cos(0.5sin(4))

-This is a straightforward example where the user plugs in the equation to compute the value of x.
+This is a straightforward example where the user simply plugs the equation into the calculator to compute the value of x.

 Example: Find x if